Aarhus University Seal

 Explore Aarhus on your own

-Are you visiting Aarhus before Summer University 2024?
+Are you visiting Aarhus before Summer University?
 Then feel free to use this page as inspiration on what to do or see in Aarhus during your stay!

 Besides our planned social programme, we have some recommendations for you on what to see in Aarhus.
 Often referred to as the smallest big city, Aarhus boasts a vibrant atmosphere and a great location.
 With forests and beaches close to the city centre, it's a perfect escape on warm days.
 Aarhus is also home to multiple architectural landmarks, both old and new.
 As we can't schedule activities at all of these amazing places, we've created a guide for you and your classmates.

-As you will soon find out, Danes are known for their love of bicycles.
+As you will soon find out, Danes are very fond of bicycles.
 Even during the winter, you will see most Danes using their bikes as a means of transport.
-However, the local bus network is well developed, and the yellow city buses will take you all over the city.
+However, the local bus network is well developed and the yellow city buses will take you all over the city.
 If you bring your own car, you will be able to find parking both in the city centre and on campus.
-While parking on campus is free but time-limited, the parking on the streets outside of campus is also time-limited and requires payment.
-Once you find a parking space, you need to locate the closest parking meter to pay for a parking ticket.
-Please note that parking fines are expensive in Denmark.
+Whilst parking on campus is free but time-limited, you will need to pay on the streets outside of campus.
+Once you find your parking space, you need to locate the closest parking meter in order to pay for a parking ticket.
+Please note the parking fines are expensive in Denmark.

-If you need to get somewhere fast and easily, you can always call one of the city taxis, although they are expensive compared to taxis in other countries.
+If you need to get somewhere fast and easily, you can always call one of the city taxis although they are quite expensive compared to other countries.
 However, they are safe, reliable, and comfortable.

 Aarhus Taxa: +45 89 48 48 48 - they also have an app you can order a taxi from.
 Read more about it here.